lmtan91/stm32f4_discovery_makefile/README.md

 # stm32f4_discovery_makefile

 # openocd to download the binary
+1. Install **openocd** on Ubuntu, then all scripts will be located in **/usr/share/openocd/scripts/**
+2. To install **demo.elf**
-openocd -f openocd_config/stm32f4discovery.cfg -c "program demo.elf verify reset"
+openocd -f board/stm32f4discovery.cfg -c "program demo.elf verify reset"